996icu/996.ICU/README.md

 * This is not a political movement.
 We firmly uphold the labor law and request employers to respect the legitimate rights and interests of their employees.

-* It is a great progress from closed source to open source, and it will also be a great progress from open source to emphasizing labor rights at the same time.
+* It is great progress from closed source to open source, and it will also be great progress from open source to emphasizing labor rights at the same time.
 What we want is to create an open source software license that advocates workers' rights.

 * We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.